Jude and Zero: Season 4 (2018)

 In "Slay", Zero has left the Devils, and Jude laments that Zero rejected his marriage proposal.
 Jude is still reeling from their breakup, but has developed a better relationship with Jelena as they both worked to keep the team afloat.
 Lionel encourages Jude to go out and get over Zero.
 Jude meets another guy, Noah, during an attempted convenience store robbery.
 Jude brings an injured Noah home, and they have sex.
 Later, Jude and Noah realize that they will be working together, as Noah is a new sideline reporter assigned to the Devils.
 Jude tries to keep his distance from Noah at work in "Beast Mode", but the men end up having sex in Noah's press office.
 Jelena sells the team to Jude.
 In "Bad Blood", Jude gets jealous when Devil Girl Jamie Lawson sets Noah up with a closeted movie star.
 Noah asks Jude about Zero in "Number's Up", and Jude breaks things off.
 In "End Game", Commissioner Matthews orders Jude to fire a player, but he refuses.
 Jude admits to Noah that he is scared of what happened with Zero happening again, but wants to try with Noah.
 In "Hot Streak", Noah gets a lucrative job offer in New York, but turns it down for Jude.
 Noah hears in "Foul" that Jude used to provide Derek with cocaine.
 Before Noah confronts Jude or finds proof, Jude tells him the truth about his past with Derek, and Matthews' ultimatum.
 Noah breaks things off, saying that he cannot love Jude.
 In "Final Seconds", Lionel urges Noah to reunite with Jude.
 He tells Jude about Eve Vincent's connection to the gossip reporter Pierce, who helps Jude and Lionel thwart Eve's plan to destroy the Devils.
-When the team wins the championship, Jude and Noah kiss on the court, and later say "I love you" to each other.
+When the team wins the championship, Jude and Noah kiss on the court.
 However, Jamie leaks Noah's recording of German's confession to the press, igniting a scandal intended to destroy the Devils.